maplerainresearch/TermManagerApp/README.md

 written by Marco Jakob.
 All I did was tweaked the GUI, and added functionality to search for the source terms, and to update existing terms.

+To run, you need to have Java installed.
+Then, with the Java runtime in your path, you can use the following command to run the jar. java -jar TermManagerApp.jar
+(use javaw instead of java if you don't want a console window)